 If counsel is briefed, counsel must be a member of the General Panel and –

-A family dispute resolution practitioner will only be appointed by the Legal Services Commission to chair a family dispute resolution conference if the practitioner is a member of the Family Dispute Resolution Chairperson Panel.
+A family dispute resolution practitioner will only be appointed by Legal Services to chair a family dispute resolution conference if the practitioner is a member of the Family Dispute Resolution Chairperson Panel.

 Please note that each EFT application must be accompanied by a copy of the firm's stationery that shows the firm's street address and ABN.

-By completing an application form the practitioner is acknowledging that the information provided is true and correct and will be relied on by the Commission in deciding on the practitioner’s admission to the panel for which they are applying.
+By completing the online application form the practitioner is acknowledging that the information provided is true and correct and will be relied on by Legal Services in deciding on the practitioner’s admission to the panel for which they are applying.